0xSero/partisia-docs/docs/node-operations/run-a-zk-node.md

 nano docker-compose.yml
 ```

 Paste the new docker compose.
-Change each `environment` of the services to fit with your domain:
+Change each `environment` of the services to fit with your domain e.g. zk.pbcnode.com:8443:

 ```yaml
 version: "2.0"